 Darin J. DeHaan

 On 03/31/20 the Oregon City Council voted to create the position of City Administrator for Oregon.
-The council then hired Police Chief Darin DeHaan for that position.
-Darin served the Oregon Police Department from 1996-2020, serving as it’s Chief of Police from 2005-2020.
-Darin has a Bachelors Degree from Western Illinois University and a Masters Degree in Public Administration from Northwestern University.
+The council then hired Current Police Chief Darin DeHaan for that position.
+Darin served the Oregon Police Department from 1996-2020, serving as its Chief of Police from 2005-2020.
+Darin has a bachelor’s degree from Western Illinois University in Law Enforcement and Justice Administration, and a master’s degree in Public Administration from Northwestern University in 2008.
 Darin sits on the board of directors for CASA – 15th Judicial Circuit representing Carroll, Lee and Ogle Counties.
-He also sits on the board of directors for Project OPEN a muliti-disciple group tackling the local Opiod epidemic in Lee, Ogle and Whiteside County.
+He also sits on the board of directors for Project OPEN a multi-disciple group tackling the local Opioid epidemic in Lee, Ogle and Whiteside County.
+Darin is a member of Oregon Rotary.

 According to the International City/County Management Association, more than 73 percent of cities, towns, and counties across America with populations of 2,500 or more have professional managers.
 Professional managers are trained in the business of managing government and its resources, and they bring a community-wide perspective to City decision-making.